Child, teenager, parent & family therapy

 Therapeutic Techniques

-Our therapists work with each client to find a solution that works best for both the child and whānau.
+Our therapists work with each client to find a solution that works best for both your child and your whānau.
 They draw on a range of evidence-based techniques and approaches including:

 • Cognitive behaviour therapy